Best Portable Monitors for Dorm 2026

 What We Love

-- QHD resolution at 16 inch delivers genuine sharpness improvement over the MacBook Air built-in display — the second-screen workflow actually feels like a real upgrade per Tom's Guide
+- 2560x1600 resolution at 16 inch delivers a genuine sharpness gain over the MacBook Air built-in display — the second-screen workflow finally feels like a real upgrade

-- 1.7 lb chassis weight means the panel travels to the library and the coffee shop daily — DGH Dorm-Footprint Fit dimensional pass per Reviewed.com
+- 1.7 lb chassis weight means the panel travels to the library and the coffee shop daily — a clean DGH Dorm-Footprint Fit dimensional pass

-- 165Hz refresh rate covers casual gaming use cases without a discrete GPU — for the CS student who wants a second screen plus occasional gaming, this is the only pick that hits both
+- 155Hz refresh rate covers casual gaming without a discrete GPU — for the CS student who wants a second screen plus occasional gaming, this is the only pick that hits both

-- USB-C single-cable power-plus-video means the dorm's two outlets stay free for laptop and lamp — no power brick on the desk
+- USB-C single-cable power-plus-video with power pass-through means the dorm's two outlets stay free for laptop and lamp — no power brick on the desk

-- Smart-cover stand folds into the chassis for storage — the standalone-stand accessory tax disappears
+- 100% sRGB and a tripod socket round out the kit, and the smart-cover stand folds into the chassis so the standalone-stand accessory tax disappears

 What Could Be Better